TCLamnidis/BareBonesBash/README.md

 ```bash
 ls -l

 ```

-We can now look at the original FASTQ file by pointing at our symlink, like so:
-_\[The command looks the same as in the section above, but we are in a different directory, so `ERR2020601.fastq.gz` is technically different.
-It is now a shortcut to the originl file, which happens to have the same name.]_
+We can now look at the original FASTQ file by using our symlink.
+Note that while command looks the same as in the section above, we are in a different directory, so the `ERR2020601.fastq.gz` _here_ is technically different to the original.
+It is now a shortcut to the originl file, which happens to have the same name.
+So, repeating above:

 ```bash
 zcat ERR2020601.fastq.gz | head -n 20 | tail -n 4

 ```

 Which should print out the same read as it did on the original FASTQ file.